Sometimes you just need some extra cash.

 Whether you need money to renovate your home, consolidate your debt, or deal with some other issue, there may come a time when you’re looking for a personal loan.

 A personal loan is a type of loan that can be used for personal purposes.
-So unlike a student loan, which is used for school, or a car loan, which helps pay for a car, a personal loan can be used for whatever you want.
+So unlike a student loan, which is used for school, or an auto loan, which helps pay for a car, a personal loan can be used for whatever you want.

-To that end, there are two types of personal loans: a secured personal loan and an unsecured personal loan.
+To that end, there are two types of personal loans in Canada: a secured personal loan and an unsecured personal loan.

 In this guide, we’ll offer up information on both types of personal loans.
 This way you can learn what you need to know and figure out which type of personal loan is best for you.